 We are a member of the Washington, Idaho, Montana Tri-State Collaborative and are official state representative of the Manufacturing Extension Partnership (MEP) National Network.
 We utilize top consultants from the Northwest.
 Our lead instructors, and access to industry experts, offered at lower free structures ensures excellent industry services and food safety training courses.

-Impact Washington’s Chief Food Scientists, Craig Doan on Food Safety and Compliance
+Impact Washington’s Chief Food Scientist, Craig Doan on Food Safety and Compliance

 We offer a variety of options to help your manufacturing business achieve and maintain compliance with today’s food processing and safety standards.